flobotics/custom_ros2_documentation/Playing_with_google_brax.md

 colliders		Here it seemed that you can define the shape of the body.
 You can have
 				many colliders inside a bodies{}

 capsule			Inside colliders.
-It has "radius" and "length" members.
+It has "radius" and "length", "end: 1" members.

 sphere			It has "radius".